arnavgautam/TreeHacks2015/Demos/Demo-EventBuddy/Demo.md

 > **Speaking Point:** You'll see that we've preconfigured this service to work with Microsoft accounts, to work with Facebook, Twitter and Google.
 And, actually, logging in on the client is equally simple.

-1. In the Windows Azure Management Portal click on the **Identity** tab.
+1. In the Microsoft Azure Management Portal click on the **Identity** tab.

 	![portal-identity](images/portal-identity.png?raw=true)